 Bachelor of Psychology Salaries and Career Outlook

 A bachelor’s degree in psychology can prepare you for a career as a psychologist or can lead to a job in other related fields.
 Becoming a psychologist requires additional years of schooling, with a master’s degree required to work in school or industrial settings and a doctoral degree needed to work as a clinical psychologist.
-The Bureau of Labor Statistics projects a steady job growth of 3% and median annual compensation of $80,370.
+The Bureau of Labor Statistics projects steady job growth of 8% and median annual compensation of $82,180.

 For those who choose a bachelor’s in psychology as a foundation for other career paths, career outlooks are also promising.
-Marriage and family therapists earn a median salary of $49,610 and are projected to see 22% growth in job outlook, while training and development specialists are projected to experience 9% job growth and earn a median salary of $61,210.
+For example, after earning a master’s degree, you can become a marriage and family therapist.
+Marriage and family therapists earn a median salary of $51,340 and are projected to see a 16% growth in job outlook.

 Though projected job growth numbers like those provided by the Bureau of Labor Statistics are only projections and do not guarantee job growth, many people rely upon the trends that they report on to guide their career decisions.